 It should be noted that the professional schools have no preferred major; science majors have no advantage over humanities majors in gaining admission to professional school.
 Therefore, students are encouraged to seek advising in an area they prefer and might use in the future if their career plans change.
 However, certain minimum math and science requirements must be completed in order to be competitive in the professional school selection process.
 Recommended advanced science courses will improve students’ competitive edge as well as their readiness for graduate study.

 Entrance requirements vary among professional schools, but the basic required science courses are very similar.
-While making progress toward completing the University core and general education curriculum (including the University core) and major requirements, students also must take the following:
+While making progress toward completing the general education curriculum (including the University core) and major requirements, students also must take the following:

 1 year of general biology with lab